rstudio/bookdown.org/content/archive/internal/staedler-n-highdimstats.md

 ---
 title: "High-dimensional statistics"
 author: "Nicolas Städler"
-date: "2021-11-18T13:58:15Z"
+date: "2021-12-23T11:01:07Z"
 tags: [Statistics, Course]
 link: "https://bookdown.org/staedler_n/highdimstats/"
-length_weight: "22.6%"
+length_weight: "22.5%"
 repo: "staedlern/highdim_stats"
 pinned: false
 ---

 This book is for the CAS Module High-dimensional statistics [...]
-This book is thought as accompanying material for the course on High-dimensional statistics.
+This bookdown is thought as accompanying material for the course on High-dimensional statistics.
 Much of the content is based on the book from Hastie, Tibshirani, and Friedman (2001).
-The book has a focus on applications using R (R Core Team 2021).
+The course has a focus on applications using R (R Core Team 2021).
 What is high-dimensional statistics?
 The Statistics Department of the University of California, Berkeley summarizes it as follows: High-dimensional statistics focuses on data sets in which the number of features is of comparable size, or larger than the number of observations.
-Data sets ...
+Data  ...